 We focus on large-scale tech-driven areas with high growth rates and high consumer interest.
-Today, more than a quarter of all Egmont’s revenue is generated by business areas built up within recent years.

 We will continue to take advantage of the tailwind in many years to come.

 Story House Egmont has market-leading media positions in magazines, but has also built strong portfolios of Nordic e-commerce companies and digital agencies.